lucasjmorgado/DA-Crime-in-Barra-Funda/README.md

+Your text is mostly well-written, but here are a few corrections and suggestions to enhance clarity and ensure accuracy:

+---

-# Crime in Sao Paulo: Geolocation Analysis
+# Crime in São Paulo: Geolocation Analysis

 ## Overview
-This project involves analyzing crime data in São Paulo using geolocation information to identify patterns of theft and robbery.
+This project involves analyzing crime data in **São Paulo** using geolocation information to identify patterns of theft and robbery.
 The dataset comprises multiple Excel and CSV files with information on crimes such as latitude, longitude, nature of the crime, and more.

+I strongly advise checking the code via nbviewer since the folium package is not supported on GitHub.
+[Link](https://nbviewer.org/github/lucasjmorgado/DA-Crime-in-Barra-Funda/blob/main/Crime_in_Sao_Paulo.ipynb)

 ### Key Features:
 - Geospatial visualization of crime data.
 - Heatmaps and marker clusters to display crime density.
 - Focus on specific neighborhoods (e.g., Barra Funda).

 ### Geolocation Focus:
 The geolocation data in this project enables mapping the exact locations of crimes.
 We use the **latitude** and **longitude** coordinates to visualize crime hot spots and analyze spatial patterns.
 Specifically:
 - **Heatmaps**: Show areas with high concentrations of crimes such as robbery and theft.